landimc8/tsp-heuristics-shiny/README.md

 <br>

-The Shiny app will progressively load and display a map, itinerary, and statistical tables for testing and comparing the heuristics used.
+A map, itinerary, and statistics tables will be gradually loaded and displayed in the Shiny app for evaluating and contrasting the heuristics employed.

 ## Using the Shiny App